sebwinte/cc2/README.md

 ### Troubleshooting:
 <details>
 <summary>"Error directory not found"</summary>
-<p>Make sure your 'cc2_folder' exits.
+<p>Make sure your 'cc2_folder' exists.
 Double check the path in the settings.json</p>
 </details>